cegj/contta/readme.md

 ## IMPORTANT

-Contta is a beginning developer project.
-It means that some bugs can happen.
+Contta is a project of a beginning developer.
+It means that some bugs can happen (and probably will happen).
 Although I already use it as my only one personal finance manager, I recommend you to test it before adopting as your primary solution.
-As a personal open source project, I don't offer any support to the users — use it by your own risk.
+I don't offer any support to the users — use it by your own risk.

 ____________